queue-miscreant/chatango-client/README.md

 ## v1.3.2
 * Added better long-message indenting
 * Changed the decode/encode function to stop encoding ' ' as nbsps
-	* 	This solves the tagging and word splits because chatango's HTML client looks for spaces around a name, not non-breaking spaces.
+	* 	This was a stupid idea because chatango's HTML client looks for spaces around a name, not non-breaking spaces.
 * Added better link comprehension

 ## v1.3.1